 The Magnifying Glass

-- Open to films in all stages of development but Mississippi projects must be completed by January 2, 2018
+- Open to films in all stages of development but projects must be completed by date specified by sponsor

 - Ideal projects will run 2-5 minutes in length

 - Films should require no more than $2,500 in total budget

 - Open to projects about or made by individuals living or working in Georgia, Louisiana, Mississippi, Tennessee, Indiana, or North Carolina

 - Preference will apply to filmmakers documenting communities of which they are a part

 - Submitter must be at least 18 years of age

 - Proposals based in Mississippi can apply here.

 The purpose of this grant is to assist micro-budgeted, expediently produced progressive or radical short films that aggressively investigate social injustice.
 Ideal projects will run 2-5 minutes in length and require no more than $2,500 in total budget.
 Projects may broach a number of larger issues, including those of violence, racism, sexism, homophobia, and gun control, but the ideal proposal will be deeply specific.
 Projects applying in this granting cycle must plan to be widely accessible via social media or other means.